• Share this on:

 Use organic certification to increase product value

 Organic certification can be an interesting way to set your products apart and market them at a higher value.
 The demand for organic fruit and vegetables is growing, although it is mainly met by European growers.
+Read more about organic trends in the Dutch fresh fruit and vegetable market.

 Tips:

 • Strive for residue-free fruit and vegetables and certify your production as organic if possible.
 It will broaden your market opportunities, but remember that implementing organic production and becoming certified can be expensive.
-You must be prepared to comply with the whole organic process.
+You must be prepared to comply with the whole organic process;

 Fairtrade